paheon/MeowBase/README.md

 $mailer->setTo(['recipient@example.com' => 'Recipient Name']);
 $mailer->setSubject('Test Email');
 $mailer->setBody('<h1>Test</h1><p>This is a test email.</p>', true, 'This is a test email.');
-// To and Subject can be set by passwing value to virtual properties
+// To and Subject can be set by passing value to virtual properties
 // $mailer->to = ['recipient@example.com' => 'Recipient Name'];
 // $mailer->subject = 'Test Email';